pauleveritt/customizing_sphinx/slides.md

 ## Aside: Magic

-TODO Picture of wizard blowing up in face: As Uncle Timmy always said...explicit is better than implicit"

 - A brief taste of the layers of magic
 - Template blocks/macros/layouts, layers, theme conf
 - Vast ecosystem of informal, inconsistent, implicit conventions
+- Explicit *should* be better than implicit

 ----  ----